TokenMarketNet/sto/README.rst

 Pushing Ethereum transactions out
 ---------------------------------

 Ethereum transactions are first written to a local `SQlite database <https://www.sqlite.org/index.html>`_.
 A separate step of broadcasting transactions is needed in order to write the data to Ethereum blockchain.
+Furthermore local database allows us to add human friendly annotations for transactions, so that diagnostics and future audits are easy.

 Using a local database and locally generated nonces ensures we can always safely rebroadcast transactions and issue out new transactions even under severe network conditions.